 Here’s the reason why Christians react to ex-timonies the way we’ve seen here today:

-As Christians become more aware of ex-Christians, expect them to start treating us more and more savagely and cruelly–and to do whatever they can to turn our hard-won truths into some bizarro form of sinister anti-testimony seeking to persuade sweet widdle lambs to leave the sheepfold.
+As Christians become more aware of ex-Christians, expect them to start treating us more and more savagely and cruelly.
+They need to turn our hard-won truths into some bizarro form of sinister conspiracy.

 Don’t stop sharing your truth.
 We need you.